HatsuneMiku3939/proc_bind/README.md

 proc_bind
 =========

-add a argument binding feature for Class: Proc
+add an argument binding feature for Class: Proc

 juse for fun!